-But Masters aside, the service’s layout is exemplary and has actually been tidied up and streamlined in recent months.
+The streaming service’s layout is exemplary, too, and has actually been tidied up and streamlined in recent months.
 The desktop app's large number of tabs has been reduced to match the smartphone app, with the majority of content now grouped under the catch-all 'Home' tab.

 At the top is a big and bold selection of featured content, while below that you'll find playlists created for you, based on your listening habits.
 'Recently Played' allows you to quickly hop back into an album or playlist, while 'Suggested New Tracks' and 'Suggested New Albums' guides you to the latest new releases that Tidal's algorithms believe will be up your street.

 Tidal appears to have taken a leaf out of Spotify's book by prioritising the discovery of new music tailored to your tastes, and it does so effectively.
 Just a couple of weeks of listening and favouriting is enough to start getting worthwhile recommendations.

 Below these personalised sections in the Home tab, you'll find sections dedicated to the most popular playlists and albums on the service, as well as mood-based playlists, podcasts, radio stations, and the Tidal Rising section which helps promote new talent.

 Away from 'Home' the two main tabs are 'Explore', which duplicates many of the discovery elements of 'Home' but provides a broader canvas of categories you can dive into), and 'Videos' (which hosts, er, videos – music videos, video interviews, short films and the like).
 The final tab is 'My Collection', which groups all of your favourited music and custom playlists and also houses your downloads.

 Whether you’re listening to CD-quality or hi-res streams, Tidal sounds great compared to its rivals.
 We’d wholeheartedly recommend signing up for Tidal HiFi if you can.

 Before Tidal upgraded its audio quality, we noted that its 320kbps streams just pip their Spotify and Deezer equivalents with a slightly richer, fuller-bodied sound, tracks streamed in lossless offer much more detail, a better sense of space and a tighter handle on timing than their 320kbps counterparts.